Dallas Date Ideas That Aren’t Just Getting Drinks

 Grab dinner with a view at Trinity GrovesTrinity Groves

 If you’re set on the whole get-to-know-you over a meal thing, at least pair it with a nice view.
-In the Trinity Groves area, you have your pick of restaurants from the brand-new Holy Crust for a unique style of pizza to all-things-avocado at AvoEatery and plant-based delights at V-Eats Modern Vegan.
+In the Trinity Groves area, you have your pick of restaurants from Holy Crust for a unique style of pizza to all-things-avocado at AvoEatery and plant-based delights at V-Eats Modern Vegan.
 Best of all, there are large outdoor patios for socially distant dining al fresco.
-After you’re done with lunch or dinner, walk over to the Ron Kirk Pedestrian Bridge for a romantic promenade with one of the best views of the Margaret Hunt Hill Bridge and the majestic Dallas skyline.
+After you’re done with lunch or dinner, walk over to the Ron Kirk Pedestrian Bridge for a romantic Bridgerton-worthy promenade set against one of the best views of the Margaret Hunt Hill Bridge and the majestic Dallas skyline.

 Show off your swing at TopgolfMultiple locations

 If you’re good at golf, you can impress your date.
 If you’re bad at golf, you can both laugh at each other.
 The best part: There are plenty of heaters when it’s cool, and shade and fans at Topgolf when it’s hot.
 Order some drinks and snacks, and if you want to make it interesting: Loser picks up the tab.
 Face masks are required upon entry to the building until you get to your bay.

 Go on a boat ride for two at White RockWhite Rock Lake

 Get a little exercise by taking a kayak or canoe ride on White Rock Lake.
 White Rock Paddle Co. is open daily to get you decked out with your life vest and everything you’ll need to set sail.
 If you really want to make it special, plan your ride in time to marvel at the sunset, allowing enough time to get back to the dock when the Paddle Co. closes at sundown.
 Masks are required during the rental process, but once you’re out on the lake, any clothing or accessory removal will be at your discretion.